k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 When renaming entities, Studio is making for you some of the tasks.
 For example:

-* When renaming a Data Product/Logical unit, all relevant files under it, like java packages will be automatically updated.
+* When renaming a Data Product/Logical unit, all relevant files under it - such as Java packages - will be automatically updated.
 * When renaming an interface file name, the name, which exists inside the file content, will be changed accordingly.
 * When renaming a table name, will update its related population flow name.